Norton-sub-Hamdon

-Norton-sub-Hamdon is a village and civil parish in the South Somerset district of the English county of Somerset, situated ten miles west of Yeovil.
-The village has a population of 743.
+Norton-sub-Hamdon is a village and civil parish in the South Somerset district of the English county of Somerset, about ten miles west of Yeovil.
+The population of the parish at the 2021 census was 727.

 The village of Chiselborough is 0.5 mi to the south, and the village of Stoke-sub-Hamdon 1 mi to the north.